 Bamboo bike frames offer a strong, sustainable, and beautiful alternative to traditional metal or carbon fiber frames.
 In some cases, bamboo even outperforms traditional bike frame materials.
 Of course, there are some drawbacks to consider.
 This guide outlines the pros and cons of riding a bamboo bike.
-We’ll cover ride quality, weight, durability, comfort, pricing, looks, longevity, and more to help you decide whether or not a bamboo frame is for you.
+We’ll cover ride quality, weight, durability, comfort, pricing, looks, longevity, and more to help you decide whether or not a bamboo bike frame is for you.

-Pros and Cons of Bamboo Bikes
+Pros of Bamboo Bikes

 - Comfortable ride- The organic fibers and low density of bamboo give the material excellent vibration control and shock absorption qualities.
 A bamboo frame offers a similar ride quality to carbon fiber.
 Bamboo is less rigid than aluminum so the ride is less harsh.